d-herz/Stargazer-Society-APOD/README.md

 Discover the cosmos!
 Daily astronomy pictures featuring NASA API integration.
 Built with pure HTML, JavaScript, and Tailwind CSS.

 Each day a different image of the universe is showcased along with a brief explanation written by a professional astronomer.<br>

 Historical imagery is also available going all the way back to June 16th, 1995.
 </p>
 <p align="left">
 </p>

 <p align="left">
-Additional features include user-switchable themes for 'light', 'dark', and other fun space-oriented themes.
+Additional features include switchable themes for 'light', 'dark', and other fun space-oriented themes.
 The styling was created using CSS3 by way of TailwindCSS and daisyUI.
-Future optimizations include plans for additional information on the astronomy society and an event calendar.
 </p>

 <p align="left">